kthhrv/birthday-demo/README.md

 # In Scope

-- Simple dockerised python application exposing two HTTP endpoints with unittests
+- Simple Hello World style Python Flask application with unit and functional tests.
-- System diagram of AWS Infrastructure
+- System diagram of production AWS Infrastructure.
-- Build and Cloud deploy scripts
+- Cloud build and deploy scripts.

 # Out of Scope

 - Productionisation of application
-  - Front with Nginx
+  - Front with Nginx and WSGI
   - Use an API framework like Django Rest Framework
+  - Use Clustered HA DB
   - Log to CloudWatch Logs

 - Developer quality of life enhancements